aintnorest/wargame/coreRules.md

   * Both Suits: Effect triggers if both attack cards match target's suit

 For more information on attack construction and types of effects that can be added, refer to the [Character Creation document](characterCreation.md#attack-creation-guide).

-### Maneuvers
-NOTE: Maybe move a few things into movement and the rest of the maneuvers can be purchasable abilities.
-Think I'm moving charging into an ability as well.
-* **Disengage:**
-  * Cost: Half max Strides, rounded up.
-  * Restrictions: None.
-  * Description: Move up to max Strides away from an engaged enemy model without normal engagement restrictions.
-* **Charge:**
-  * Cost: Max Strides
-  * Restrictions: None.
-  * Description: Move up to max Strides in a straight line. +1 attack bonus on first attack against target engaged at the end of the charge.
-If that attack deals damage, Push (Momentum) may be used.
-* **Run:**
-  * Cost: Max Strides
-  * Restrictions: Cannot attack.
-  * Description: Double max Strides. +1 to Defense until the start of the model's next turn.
-* **Take Cover:**
-  * Cost: 1 Stride.
-  * Restrictions: None.
-  * Description: Increase cover level by one step.
-This lasts until the start of the model's next turn or until the model moves.
-* **Focused Attack:**
-  * Cost: Max Strides
-  * Restrictions: None.
-  * Description: +2 bonus to next attack.
-* **Brace:**
-  * Cost: Half max Strides, rounded up.
-  * Restrictions: None.
-  * Description: Count as one size larger for defending against pushes or throws until the start of the model's next turn.
-* **Climb:**
-  * Cost: Reduce Strides
-  * Restrictions: Cannot climb terrain larger than own size.
-  * Description: Reduce remaining Strides by 1 for each size category the terrain is larger than the model (min 0).
-* **Interact:**
-  * Cost: 1 Stride.
-  * Restrictions: Must be in base-to-base contact.
-  * Description: Interact with objective or terrain.
-* **Shake**
-  * Cost: None.
-  * Restrictions: None.
-  * Description: remove 1 temporary condition token.
-* **Shift:**
-  * Cost: None.
-  * Restrictions: None.
-  * Description: 1-inch move; does not prevent other actions.
-* **Aid:**
-  * Cost: 1 Stride.
-  * Restrictions: None.
-  * Description: +1 attack bonus to friendly model within the model's Influence against an enemy model within the model's Attack Reach.
-* **Throw (Terrain):**
-  * Cost: Lose attack or movement.
-  * Restrictions: Target terrain must be at least two sizes smaller and within reach.
-  * Description: Throw terrain.
-Thrown terrain moves in a straight line from the thrower.
-Range = (Your Size - Terrain Size - 1) inches.
-Thrown terrain is destroyed.
-* **Throw (Model):**
-  * Cost: Lose attack or movement.
-  * Restrictions: Target model must be at least two sizes smaller and in base-to-base contact.
-  * Description: Throw enemy model.
-Thrown models move in a straight line from the thrower.
-Range = (Your Size - Target Size - 1) inches.
-The target becomes prone.

 ### Strategic Placement
 NOTE: Maybe get rid of engagement for simplicity make it an ability.